 Andrea has a bachelor of Arts from UCLA, and while in Paris, she studied under acclaimed Beaux Art teachers Michele Massiou and Jacqueline Guillermain for over 10 years.

 She began exhibiting regularly at the Grand Marche d’Art Contemporain in Paris, before becoming a permanent artist with Galerie BE Espace also in Paris for 10 years.
 Her work has been published by Les Editions Arcadia in France.
-In California, she was a featured artist at Toadfish Contemporary Gallery in Sausalito and shows with Desta Gallery in San Anselmo.
+In California, she was a featured artist at Toadfish Contemporary Gallery in Sausalito, has shown with Desta Gallery in San Anselmo, and is an artist with SFMoma Artist’s gallery in San Francisco.